 The EU aim to process 95% of all ETIAS applications within minutes, reaching 100% in no longer than three days.
 No application will go unanswered longer than a month from the date of registering.

 With the approved ETIAS visa waiver in hand, travelers can begin their journey to Europe.
 At the exit port of the country of origin the ETIAS must be shown and if all is in order, the traveler will be allowed to board their choice of transport to travel to Europe.
 This is the first stage in their journey where any problems with ETIAS could arise if the application does not match the information provided by the traveler.

 When an eligible traveler arrives at the entrance to Europe, they will have to present the ETIAS a second time for border control authorities to review.
 When the ETIAS applicant’s passport is scanned, the ETIAS will also automatically be recognized and checked.

 Although an approved ETIAS visa waiver essentially allows the bearer access to Europe, the final decision to admit the traveler is made by the Border Control in that port of entry.
 The status of the ETIAS travel authorization does not influence the judgement of the border guards.

 When you apply to ETIAS in order to gain access to Europe and an ETIAS is granted you will be able to travel to Europe as many times as you like throughout the period of validity of 3 years or until the traveler’s passport has expired because ETIAS is a multiple-entry travel authorization.

-Once an ETIAS eligible traveler has their fully valid ETIAS approval and has crossed the border into Europe, they are permitted to stay for as long as 90 days within any 180 day period.
-The ETIAS EU travel visa allows access to the Schengen area through any land, sea or airport.
+Once an ETIAS eligible traveler has their fully valid ETIAS approval and has crossed the border into Europe, they are permitted to stay for as long as 90 days within any 180-day period.
+The ETIAS EU travel visa waiver allows access to the Schengen Area through any land, sea or airport.
 So, it’s time to start exploring!